28raining/smith-chart/README.md

 - Store s-parameter if it's under 10 lines long
 - add button to autofill s-param with this default
 - link to TRGMC
+- add links to end produce from tutorials (can ensure they work in future!)
+14. Prevent NF circles where NF < NFmin, R<0
+20. I changed a lot of complex maths, much add testing to ensure site matches old site!
+21. better compress the custom-component URL - not going to do
+1. Add equations descriptions
+- especially NF site
+2. Add release notes to site
+4. Create unit tests and only allow merge into main branch once unit tests + lint pass
+5. Fix chart hover when using a touch device
+6. See if the microwave guy would like to sponsor the site
+7. Don't error out when shorted stubs length = 0, and other error conditions
+- zo = 0
+- Prevent -ve Q factor, -ve VSWR
+12. remove fixme's
+-- Use touchstone S-parameter format
+---- chatGPT already wrote me a parser...!
+-- Add a complex-conjugate 'ideal match' to the output of the s-parameter block.
+This load be in the same SVG.
+The Smith Chart is then used to design the input circut
+-- Users cannot add any more elements after s-parameter file
+---- S11 and S21 should then be plotted looking into s-parameter block (change Zo from 50 in reflection coefficient equation)
+16. allow plotting of s-parameters on smith chart on their own?
+17. bbox on small screens the boxs don't align with sliders
+18. move / eliminate DP0 marker
+19. make impedance and reflection ceofficient boxes the same size
+21. rename zToPolar
+2. Review performance on 20x slower device than my `m2 mac air`
+4. can we do gain for s1p?
+3. investigate if can use preact, to reduce size and increase spped